Benny's Bar bombing

 The Benny's Bar bombing was a paramilitary attack on 31 October 1972 in Belfast, Northern Ireland.
-A unit from the Ulster Freedom Fighters (UFF) of the Ulster Defence Association (UDA), a loyalist paramilitary group, detonated a no-warning car bomb outside the Irish Catholic-owned Benny's Bar in the dockland area of Sailortown, killing two young girls trick-or-treating in the area: Clare Hughes (4); and Paula Strong (6).
-Twelve of the pub's patrons were also injured in the explosion.
+A unit from the Ulster Freedom Fighters (UFF), a cover name for the Ulster Defence Association (UDA), a loyalist paramilitary group, detonated a no-warning car bomb outside the Irish Catholic-owned Benny's Bar in the dockland Sailortown area.
+The explosion killed two young local Catholic girls trick-or-treating: Clare Hughes (4) and Paula Strong (6).
+Twelve of the pub's patrons were also injured.

 Background

 Since its foundation in September 1971, the UDA had killed over 30 Catholic civilians and attacked a number of Catholic-owned businesses.
-On 13 September 1972, UDA members opened fire inside the Catholic-owned Divis Castle Bar on Springfield Road, Belfast.
+On 13 September 1972, UDA members opened fire inside the Catholic-owned Divis Castle Bar on the Springfield Road, Belfast.
 One Catholic civilian, the owner's son, was killed.
 On 5 October it detonated a bomb at another Belfast pub, the Capital Bar, killing a Protestant civilian.

 Bombing

-On the evening of Tuesday 31 October 1972 in Sailortown (a mixed Protestant and Catholic community beside Belfast Docks), a large group of local children in fancy dress were playing outside their houses near a bonfire in Ship Street to celebrate Halloween.
-Two Catholic girls, Paula Strong (6) and Clare Hughes (4), both dressed as witches, were approached by a white-haired man carrying a suitcase.
+On the evening of Tuesday 31 October 1972 in Sailortown (formerly a mixed Protestant and Catholic community beside Belfast docks), a large group of local children in fancy dress were playing near a bonfire in Ship Street to celebrate Halloween.
+Paula Strong (6) and Clare Hughes (4), each dressed as a witch, were approached by a white-haired man carrying a suitcase.
 This individual is known to have asked the children for directions to Benny's Bar.

-One of the girls gave this man the directions he requested.
+One of the girls gave him directions.
 In response, this man gave the child two pence and walked along Garmoyle Street to its junction with Ship Street, where the pub was located.
 The two girls then went to the pub, knocked on the door and asked for pennies as a form of the traditional "trick-or-treating".